spurintel/monocle-example-nextjs/README.md

 2. Navigate to the Monocle tab and create a new Application.

-3. Set the following environment variable into `.env.local` filed located at the root of the directory.
+3. Set the following environment variables in a `.env.local` file located at the root.

 ```bash
 MONOCLE_SECRET_KEY=<YOUR SECRET KEY>